 This restaurant-style lamb vindaloo tastes great with any rice dishes like basmati, jeera rice, pulao, bread, or naan.
 And you can also serve it with chapati, paratha or bun.

-Are you a fan of chicken curry? then I have also shared the recipe for Chicken Vindaloo in this blog and hope you will like and enjoy it.
+Are you a fan of chicken curry? then I have also shared the recipe for Chicken Vindaloo in this blog and if you are a seafood lover I have Shrimp Vindaloo to satisfy your craving for seafood.
+Hope you will like and enjoy it.

 Looking for more Nonveg curries to prepare for your next meal, then you might like the collection of Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.